kmjax/college/README.md

 #### STATUS

-1% Completed.
-An initial home page has been created.
+~3% Completed as of 2020-12-18.
+The portal login screen was created.
+It's just a screen; the login is not processed yet.
 LOTS OF REMAINING WORK TO DO!

 #### PREVIOUS STATUS MESSAGES

+- 1% Completed.
+An initial home page has been created.
 - Project initiated on 2020-12-16.